Superman (Keith Urban song)

-"Superman" is a song recorded by Australian country artist Keith Urban.
+"Superman" is a song recorded by Australian and American country artist Keith Urban.
 The track was written by Urban with Craig Wiseman, and producers Ben Berger, Ryan Rabin, and Ryan McMahon of Captain Cuts.
 It was the fourth single released in Australia off Urban's eleventh studio album The Speed of Now Part 1, and the second single off the album released in the United Kingdom.

 Background

 Urban held a writing retreat in Nashville and he wanted to put together different writers that he knew who has never collaborated before.
 He elected to bring the three-man group Captain Cuts from Los Angeles and experienced country songwriter Craig Wiseman together and the group came up with "Superman" on their first day of writing.
 Urban said the song was written metaphorically, adding "I like when listeners can put their own story, their own faces and their own characters into the song, and this one to me, is definitely one of those songs".